EliecerC/react-pagination/README.md

   <strong>itemsPerPage</strong> - amount of items viewed per page - default: 50 <br />
   <strong>nextTitle</strong> - title for next button - default: "Next" <br />
   <strong>prevTitle</strong> - title for previous button - default: "Previous"

+# Notes
+This package is for personal use.
+If you find it useful feel free to install it in your project.